Kodak Brownie: Invention and etymology

-The Brownie was invented by Frank A. Brownell for the Eastman Kodak Company.
-Named after the Brownie characters popularised by the Canadian writer Palmer Cox, the camera was initially aimed at children.
+Frank A. Brownell invented the Brownie for the Eastman Kodak Company.
+Named after The Brownies, characters popularised by the Canadian writer Palmer Cox, the camera was initially aimed at children.
 More than 150,000 Brownie cameras were shipped in the first year of production, and cost a mere 5 shillings in the United Kingdom.
-An improved model, called No. 2 Brownie, came in 1901, which produced larger 3.25-by-2.25-inch (1.44:1 aspect ratio) photos, cost $2, and was also a huge success.
+An improved model, No. 2 Brownie, came in 1901, which produced larger 3.25-by-2.25-inch (1.44:1 aspect ratio) photos, cost $2, and was also a huge success.

-Initially marketed to children, with Kodak using them to popularise photography, it achieved broader appeal as people realised that, although very simple in design and operation, the Brownie could produce very good results under the right conditions.
+The Brownie gained broader appeal as people realized that, although very simple in design and operation, it could produce very good results under the right conditions.